elainebroche-dev/pf4-wayfarers-guided-hikes/README.md

     The application provides the following user authentication related functions :

     - User Registration
       - A user needs to be registered before they can sign in.
-The option to Register appears on the Navigation bar when no user is currently signed in.
+The option to Register appears on the navigation bar when no user is currently signed in.
 To Register, the user needs to provide a) a username which has not already been registered, b) an optional email address (if this is provided then it needs to be an email address that is not already registered) and c) a password which they must enter twice.
 Once registered a user can sign in.

         ![Register User](documentation/supp-images/f10-register-user.png)